Substances for neutralizing car exhaust developed by Novosibirsk scientists

 In Novosibirsk, scientists have developed catalysts with a low content of precious metals.
 These compounds are designed to accelerate chemical reactions and neutralize emissions from diesel car engines.

 It was possible to achieve high activity and stability of catalysts at a reduced concentration of precious metals.
-Scientists were able to reduce the content of platinum and palladium in the catalyst to 0.17 and 0.17–0.35 grams per liter, respectively, with a 5-percent content of manganese oxide in the alumina coating.
+Scientists were able to reduce the content of platinum and palladium in the catalyst to 0.17 and 0.17–0.35 grams per liter, respectively, with a 5% content of manganese oxide in the alumina coating.

 Read more on the topic:

-The new DP2D train was tested on a difficult section near St. Petersburg
+A new DP2D train was tested on a difficult section near St. Petersburg

 Sobyanin: four new stations of the Troitskaya metro line may open on City Day